CHICAGO – Sometimes, there is a virtue in having pre-marital sex.

 According to her, Greg told her that “Father Lopez even brought a portable heater for Tony and other personal items that he might need, like a comforter.
 Only then did I realize what role Fr.
 Lopez was playing.
 That instead of trying to fix our marriage, he wanted Anthony for himself.

 Cristina said she had sent a complaint to Bishop David J. Malloy of Rockford Diocese, who referred the complaint to Rev. Msgr.
 Daniel J. Deutsch, Pastor of St. Bridget, Loves Park and Episcopal Vicar for Clergy, Religious and Diocesan Chaplain for the American Heritage Girls.
 Fr.
 Lopez’s church is under the Rockford Diocese.

-She said Rev. Msgr.
+She said, Rev. Msgr.
 Deutsch had told her “Father Joel has been informed of your complaint.
-While I can’t discuss details of personnel issues with you, know that the matter has been seriously dealt with and will continue to be monitored.”
+While I can’t discuss details of personal issues with you, know that the matter has been seriously dealt with and will continue to be monitored.”

 Anthony may not, however, be able to keep an assumed name for long.
 He is expected to file an application to make his conditional immigration status permanent with the U.S. Citizenship and Immigration Services.

 Cristina told Judge Carr that she has also contacted the Department of Homeland Security to report respondent’s fraudulent immigration scheme to obtain a “green card” based on his marriage to her.